-In terms of NO_X control, two units in the region have current controls that are being considered sufficient for BART.
-Two units are looking at SCR controls to achieve a 1.5 lb/MWh emission rate, a mid level cost option for this facility.
+In terms of NO_X control, two boilers in the region have current controls of Low-NOx concentric firing systems and SCR that are being considered sufficient for BART.
+Two units are looking at SCR controls to achieve a 1.5 lb/MWh emission rate, a mid level cost option for this source.
 One unit's control level under the NO_X Budget Program will simultaneously control for BART.

 The majority of coal-fired units at EGUs in the region are currently fit with ESPs and further PM control recommendations are not warranted.
-For the units without ESPs, one state was looking at baghouse installation as a possible option and another expects sufficient reductions due to a PM co-benefit from the installation of an FGD scrubber for SO_2 control.
+For the units without ESPs, one state was looking at baghouse installation as a possible option and another expects sufficient reductions due to a PM co-benefit from the installation of an FGD (Fluid Gas Desulfurization) scrubber for SO2 control.